Speed System Golf Review

 But when used with the included Speed System golf balls and spring-loaded tee, the average gain leaps to 21 yards.

 The success of the Speed System Golf design lies partly in the use of speed zones.
-So when you order Speed System Golf, you select from one of four speed zones based on your average swing speed or carry distance.
+So when you order your own Speed System, you select from one of four speed zones based on your average swing speed or carry distance.
 Each Speed System Golf driver and golf ball is fully optimized for its specific zone.
 By doing so, this product truly is tailored to the average golfer.

 Finally, Speed System Golf comes with a no-questions asked, 60-day guarantee.
 So the risk is low.
 But do you think the potential reward is worth a shot?